-Whether you had a horrible raising or were reared in the luxury of godliness, the work of parenting will humble you like nothing else in life.
+Whether you had a horrible upbringing or were reared in the luxury of godliness, parenting will humble you like nothing else.
 All of your theories about well-behaved children will be challenged.

 It’s also humbling to write about this topic.
 Anytime you write about a subject, readers presume you to be an authority on it.
 That brings me to this disclaimer.
 Just because I am an experienced parent doesn’t mean I suppose myself to be an expert.

 Lisa and I have three children.
 Two of these adults have matured into marriage as healthy spouses.
-The third and final edition is still under our roof as a working college freshman.
+As a young man, the third and final edition is still under our roof.
 We are blessed.

 But I don’t address this topic from the epitome of parenthood.
 I’m a fellow traveler who’s still in awe that God has entrusted the lives of other humans to our care.
 I mean, what was God thinking?!

-As challenging and humbling as parenting is, there are also so many positives.
+As challenging and humbling as parenting is, there are many positives.
 It’s the most rewarding thing I’ve ever done.
 So with that sense of positivity, let me share some insights.